KMDLabs/trollbox/README.md

 Chain:CFEK
 Roomname:<ROOMNAME>
 ```
 After creating a room, creator must register to it and send a message.
 The listrooms.py script will show the latest message from the creator pubkey for each room.
 This allows the room creator to update the description dynamically just by sending a message from creator pubkey.
+This means the creator pubkey should not be used for chat.
+It should only be used to update what is shown in listrooms output.
 Rooms will not appear in listrooms until creator has sent a message.

-Register to a room, use the output of listrooms to find an oracletxid
+Register to a room, use the output of listrooms or createroom to find an oracletxid
 ```shell
 ./register CFEK <oracletxid>
 ```